IRON-BASED HYDROGEN STORAGE

-Breakthrough technology is needed to really tackle the challenge of large scale energy storage.
-The solution of iron fuels is one such technology.
+Breakthrough technologies are needed to really tackle the challenge of large scale energy storage.
+The solution of iron-based hydrogen storage is one such technology.

-The technique involves a circular principle in which iron powder is used as a medium for energy storage.
+Another technique involves a circular principle in which iron powder is used as a medium for energy storage, also called iron fuel.
 Iron fuel can be burned to form iron oxide, better known as rust.
-In this process, large amounts of thermal energy are released that can be used in industrial processes.
+In this process, a large amount of thermal energy is released that can be used in industrial processes.
 The resulting iron oxide is a solid material, so it can be captured after the combustion process.
-It is then reused by regenerating it with green hydrogen into flammable iron fuel.
-In this way, iron fuel offers a revolutionary method to store energy in a circular and carbon-free fashion.
+It is then reused by regenerating it with green hydrogen into new iron fuel.
+This way, iron fuel offers a revolutionary method to store energy in a circular and carbon-free fashion.

-A detrimental side of iron fuel that it has a relatively low specific energy density.
-Therefore, it cannot be used application in which weight is of importance such as: cars, trucks and planes.
+A detrimental side of iron fuel that it has a relatively low specific energy density, which is the amount of energy per kilogram of iron.
+Therefore, it cannot be used in applications in which weight is of importance such as cars, trucks and planes.
 Also, it can only be transported in an economic manner by ship or train.
-However, most of the heavy industries are located on railways or water ways.
+However, most of the heavy industries are located on railways or waterways.
 Therefore, iron fuel is applicable to those industries.